CodeRed30/Portfolio/notes/day_3.md

 * [Inheritance](https://www.geeksforgeeks.org/ruby-inheritance/) - Data can take on the characteristics of another group - like Parent and Child eg. sub-class taking on the characteristics of a master-class
 * [Polymorphism](https://www.geeksforgeeks.org/polymorphism-in-ruby/) - the ability to use the same method on different objects eg1. (using inheritance) use different classes but have the same methods in each class eg2. (using Duck-Typing) similar to inheritance but the parent class's output is the method itself
 * SRP - Single responsibility principle - every class and method should only be responsible for one thing

+## Pairing - Boris Bikes Day 2 - Salar
+#### Types of RSpec tests
+* State tests - test if something exists - usually a responds_to test
+* Behaviour tests - test the behaviour of a method - to eq style test and includes an it explanation

+#### Subject in RSpec tests
+Used to represent a new instance of a class in the test and is used as its placeholder

+#### Unit Test/Feature Test
+* Unit test - tests individual logic of specific objects
+* Feature test - Tests the whole program like a user would use it and makes sure everything works together